warlord-hash/warlord-hash/README.md

 # Hey there!
-I'm sierra, a web developer and game developer from Russia!
+I'm sierra, a web developer and game developer!

 ## Languages known
 I currently know: